tuddman/clj-neo4j-procedures/README.md

 ## Why?

-Neo4j is cool.
-I use it a lot.

-Clojure is cool.
-I use it a lot.

-So wouldn't it be cool if they got hitched?

-Basically playing around to see if I could get this to work.

 I wanted to be able to leverage the power of the graph, and the power of Clojure the programming language, and do it in a way that wasn't constrained to _only_ using cypher queries.
 Cypher is great, and can be used directly to achieve many things.
 There were those times, though, that cypher felt somewhat constrained and limiting as soon as things got beyond the basics.

 By exposing User-Defined Procedures & Functions to being able to be called from Clojure directly on the graph, it opens up interesting possibilities for what is possible to *elegantly* achieve.
-Like, for example, [auto-reconciliation]() between disparate Datastores.
-Or whatever you can think of ;-)

 ## Status